 EPT are freshwater insects, meaning part of their life cycle occurs in freshwater ecosystems such as rivers, ponds and lakes.
 Sustaining healthy populations of these insects depends directly on the quality of the water body and the surrounding habitat, and so their presence and the size of their populations can act as an ‘ecological litmus test’ to determine the overall health of a habitat.
 Reductions in EPT distributions could therefore indicate an erosion of habitat quality.
 For this reason, EPT are referred to as ‘bioindicators’.
 Despite the importance of these insect groups for biomonitoring, there are still gaps in knowledge relating to the distribution of species, especially for countries with less rigorous monitoring schemes.
 EPT museum collections represent an untapped resource that could help to fill these gaps.

 Programmes such as SYNTHESYS+ Virtual Access aim to mobilise museum data by facilitating virtual access to natural history collections for researchers, by enabling holding institutions to digitise a particular part of their collection to meet a specific research need.
-In the case of EPT, we are digitising our collection along with the Royal Museum for Central Africa and Museum fur Naturkunde to support the research need of the project ‘Data mobilisation for IUCN conservation assessments of global freshwater bioindicators’.
-Digitising these collections will provide virtual access to the IUCN Species Specialist Group (SSG) for EPT, who want to use the considerable temporal and geographical data held in our collections to ‘red-list’ as many species from these groups as possible.
+In the case of EPT, we are digitising the collection along with the Royal Museum for Central Africa and Museum fur Naturkunde to support the research need of the project ‘Data mobilisation for IUCN conservation assessments of global freshwater bioindicators’.
+Digitising these collections will provide virtual access to the IUCN Species Specialist Group (SSG) for EPT, who want to use the considerable temporal and geographical data held in the collections to ‘red-list’ as many species from these groups as possible.
 Part of the red-listing process involves assessing how a species’ geographic distribution has changed over time, making the historic data in museum collections describing when and where a specimen was collected a valuable source of information for assessing these species’ vulnerability to extinction.

 Capturing the data